Mohs Surgery in Birmingham

 Will the procedure hurt?

-The skin is numbed using local anaesthetic injections which may sting for a few minutes.
-This means that you will not feel any pain during the procedure, even though you will still feel other sensations like touch.
+The area of skin where you are having the procedure will be thoroughly numbed using local anaesthetic injections.
+While these may sting momentarily, you will not feel any pain during the procedure, even though you will still feel other sensations like pressure and touch.
 The local anaesthetic is topped up every time you have a further stage or when you have your reconstruction.
 You will be awake during the whole procedure.

 How is Mohs surgery carried out?